Beormund/Tasmota32-Multi-Zone-Heating-Controller/README.md

 ## Introduction

-This is a multi-zone heating controller written in the Berry scripting language designed to run on an ESP32 microcontroller running the latest Tasmota32.bin development branch firmware.
+This is a multi-zone heating controller written in the Berry scripting language designed to run on an ESP32 microcontroller running the latest Tasmota32.bin development branch firmware (or Tasmota32-lvgl.bin if you are using an LVGL touch screen).

 This heating controller gives independent time control over multiple channels or "zones" (1 zone per relay) on a 7 day weekly programme.
 Each channel/zone can have any number of programmed on/off schedules.